mixxxdj/manual/source/chapters/introduction.rst

 *********************

 Mixxx allows you to perform live DJ mixes with your digital music collection.
-It helps you rock the party with MIDI controllers, vinyl turntables, or even just your keyboard.
+It helps you rock the party with DJ controllers, vinyl turntables, or even just your keyboard.

 Mixxx is used by professional DJs and bedroom DJs alike.
 It is designed by an